davidfischer-ch/ansible-role-mesos/README.md

 This repository hosts the role mesos and may depend of other roles and plugins of the library.

+## Status

+This role is not complete, old and (probably) outdated.
+Apache MesOS 1.4.1 was released the 16th November 2017.

 ## Dependencies

 See [meta](meta/main.yml).